Al-Rusafa, Syria: Fortress

 At the northern edge of the village is the fortress of al-Rusafa, which is situated on a hill 60 meters higher than the village itself.
 The fortress is largely preserved, although it is mostly covered by trees and vegetation.
 In the medieval period, it acted as a subsidiary fortress for the main Ismaili fortress of Masyaf.
 At its largest extent, it measures roughly 75 meters by 30 meters and is oval-shaped.
 The fortress was constructed from stone from local quarries and it consists of three stories.

 The entrance in the northwestern section of the fortress is guarded by a tower.
 The outer walls are dominated by galleries and chambers, which presumably played the role of battlements.
 The lowest floor contains several storage rooms, a number of which were built 20 meters deep into the ground.
 The middle area of al-Rusafa is marked by the extensive presence of vaulted rooms.
 Although ruined, the central towers "are still high" according to Peter Willey, an authority on Ismaili castles.

 History

 Al-Rusafa was taken over by the Nizari Ismailis around 1140 CE along with other fortresses in the vicinity, namely Masyaf, Khawabi, al-Maniqa and Qulay'a.
 The fortress was rebuilt by the Ismaili da'i (chief) Rashid ad-Din Sinan in the 1160s.
 It is possible that another fortress stood in its place prior to the Ismaili conquest.
-In May 1271, the Bahri Mamluk sultan Baibars besieged and captured al-Rusafa from the Ismailis.
+In May 1271, the Mamluk sultan Baibars besieged and captured al-Rusafa from the Ismailis.

 In the mid-1960s, al-Rusafa was a small village that contained an old khan (caravanserai) in addition to its partially ruined fortress.